 Driving Down This Haunted New York Road Will Give You Nightmares

 Here in New York, no matter which region you live in, you’re almost always guaranteed to have a local haunted legend in your hometown.
 From gravity hills to haunted asylums, there’s an abundance of creepy sites to visit … but what about haunted roads?
 Located down in White Plains, you’ll find the longtime infamous Buckout Road.
 Ready to hear about the numerous chilling tales surrounding this two-mile stretch of road?
-Buckle up, this road isn’t for the faint of heart!
+Buckle up, Buckout Road in New York isn’t for the faint of heart!

-Have you ever taken a drive down this road or explored the surrounding woods?
-Tell us about the haunted roads in your hometowns!
+Have you ever taken a drive down Buckout Road in White Plains, NY, or explored the surrounding woods?
+Tell us about the haunted places in New York you have discovered!

 Is Buckout Road the only haunted road in New York?

 Certainly not!
 In Central New York, you can find a one-mile stretch of road that’s so chilling even its name will haunt your dreams.
 Hiding within the city of Syracuse, taking a drive down Cedarvale Road (AKA 13 Curves) is something you might grow to regret.
 Locals will be the first to tell you that the long-told story of 13 Curves comes with several variations; out of all this story's variations, the one most commonly told goes a little something like this.
 Roughly 60 years ago, a newlywed couple was driving down Cedarvale Road.
 The husband ended up losing control of the vehicle, causing the car to go off the road, and smashing into the creek.
 Some will tell you this story and say that both of the newlyweds were killed instantly, while others insist that the husband survived and found his bride on the side of the road dead.
 Regardless of what you believe, this road alone is a creepy drive to take, especially during the night when it's completely dark out.